Conservatism: Historical background

 Burke's views were a mixture of conservatism and republicanism.
 He supported the American Revolution of 1775–1783 but abhorred the violence of the French Revolution of 1789–1799.
-He accepted the conservative ideals of private property and the economics of Adam Smith, but he thought that capitalism should remain subordinate to the conservative social ethic and that the business class should be subordinate to aristocracy.
+He accepted the ideals of private property and the economics of Adam Smith, but he thought that capitalism should remain subordinate to the conservative social ethic and that the business class should be subordinate to aristocracy.
 He insisted on standards of honor derived from the medieval aristocratic tradition and saw the aristocracy as the nation's natural leaders.
 That meant limits on the powers of the Crown, since he found the institutions of Parliament to be better informed than commissions appointed by the executive.
 He favored an established church, but allowed for a degree of religious toleration.
 Burke ultimately justified the social order on the basis of tradition: tradition represented the wisdom of the species, and he valued community and social harmony over social reforms.